Common Issues encountered when installing memory cards:

 Power off your phone to ensure safety when handling the memory card.

 Find the microSD card tray.
 It is typically located on the side of the device and can be ejected using a SIM card tool or paperclip.
+Please note that microSD cards are a similar size and shape as micro Sim cards so please ensure that you locate the microSD card slot or tray.

 Place the microSD card into the tray, ensuring the gold contacts are facing down.